What Indian prime minister Modi is looking to get out of his impending US visit

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Narendra Modi is visiting Washington DC next week to meet Donald Trump amid concerns over trade tariffs and visas for Indian skilled workers.
+Narendra Modi is visiting Washington DC this week to meet Donald Trump amid concerns over trade tariffs and visas for Indian skilled workers.

 The Indian prime minister is only the second foreign leader, after Israel’s Benjamin Netanyahu, to be invited by the White House since Mr Trump started his second term last month.